Graduate

 The Behavioral Health Academy™ is an ongoing partnership between the Community Health Network and the Indiana University School of Social Work (IUSSW) to prepare students for practice with mental health, substance use, and co-occurring disorders, and to become dually-licensed as both a Licensed Clinical Social Worker (LCSW) and Licensed Clinical Addiction Counselor (LCAC) in Indiana.

-Academy™ students join the top-ranked MSW program in the state of Indiana and simultaneously gain specialized experience and training at some of the largest and most comprehensive behavioral health systems in the state.
-Students not only receive an exceptional social work educational experience but also receive additional training in evidence-based counseling approaches and a financial stipend while completing a two-semester practicum placement at one of the participating CMHCs during their final year in the program.
+Academy™ students join the top-ranked MSW program in Indiana and simultaneously gain specialized experience and training at some of the state's largest and most comprehensive behavioral health systems.
+Students receive an exceptional social work educational experience and additional training in evidence-based counseling approaches and a financial stipend while completing a two-semester practicum placement at one of the participating CMHCs during their final year in the program.

-Note: stipend varies based on the CMHC.
-Persons will receive a priority interview for employment at the CMHC after they finish their MSW, with additional financial incentives provided for employees who earn their LCSW and LCAC after completion of the Academy™.
+Note: The stipend varies depending on the CMHC.
+After finishing their MSW, people will receive a priority interview for employment at the CMHC.
+Additional financial incentives are provided for employees who earn their LCSW and LCAC after completing the Academy™.

 Curriculum

-Social work is a dynamic profession concerned with the changing needs of people and society.
-To respond to such needs, the curriculum of the IU School of Social Work undergoes continuing review by the faculty with the participation of students, members of the practice community, and others.
+Social work is a dynamic profession concerned with people's and society's changing needs.
+To respond to such demands, the curriculum of the IU School of Social Work undergoes continuing review by the faculty with the participation of students, members of the practice community, and others.
 Students must complete 60 credit hours of graduate-level coursework to meet the minimum requirements for the Master of Social Work degree.
-All students complete a common 19-credit Foundation Curriculum and 26-credit Clinical and Community Practice Concentration Curriculum emphasizing generalist, clinical, and community perspectives for social work practice.
+All regular standing student complete a 30 generalist core of classes, both regular standing and advanced standing take an additional 30 credit hours of courses.

-The Foundation Curriculum includes a one-semester practicum of a minimum of 300 clock hours, for three credits.
+The Foundation Curriculum includes a one-semester practicum of at least 300 clock hours for three credits.

-A Clinical and Community Practice Concentration Practicum includes of a minimum of 600 clock hours and is usually completed during the last two semesters of the student's program of study.
+Additionally, the Concentration Practicum includes a minimum of 600 clock hours and is usually completed during the last two semesters of the student's program of study.

-Then, students complete a Focus Area Curriculum that prepares them for advanced practice in children, youth and families, mental health and addictions, health, school social work, community and organizational leadership, or social work with special populations.
+Then, students complete a Generalist curriculum that prepares them for advanced practice in children, youth, and families, behavioral health, health, school social work, community and organizational leadership, or social work with special populations.

-All Foundation and Clinical And Community Practice Concentration Curriculum coursework, with the exception of practicum, must be completed before students are eligible to enroll in any required courses in the Focus Area Curriculum.
+Generalist Curriculum coursework, except practicum, must be completed before students are eligible to enroll in any required courses in the Focus Area Curriculum.

-The overall objectives of the Foundation and Clinical and Community Practice Concentration Curricula of the MSW program include the development of:
+The overall objectives of the Generalist Curricula of the MSW program include the development of:

 - basic, generalist competence applicable to a broad range of social work practices;